bang128/Genetic-Algorithm-Programming/README.md

 - X = 0.1
 - CROSSOVER = '1-point'
 - Z = 0.3
-Since the size of this file is very small, we need high mutation rate (Z) and low elitist selection percentage (X).
+<p>Since the size of this file is very small, we need high mutation rate (Z) and low elitist selection percentage (X).
-Warning that with this small file, no mutation (Z = 0.0) may cause an infinite loop because there are more and more same chromosomes generated, making crossover algorithm get stuck.
+Warning that with this small file, no mutation (Z = 0.0) may cause an infinite loop because there are more and more same chromosomes generated, making crossover algorithm get stuck.</p>